 |Imitating other dogs: The behavior of female dogs that clean and ingest puppy poo during nesting may cause puppies to mimic the behavior of their mother or other dogs that demonstrate the same behavior.|

-Veterinary practitioners and owners can work together to prevent the development of long-term habits and to correct issues that contribute to coprophagia through early intervention and consistent treatment.
+Veterinary practitioners and owners can work together to prevent the development of long-term habits and correct issues that contribute to coprophagia through early intervention and consistent treatment.

 French Bulldog who suffer from diseases that impede nutritional absorption, cause gastrointestinal upset, or cause a dog’s stool to be more appealing may develop coprophagia.
 The following medical conditions can cause your condition: